diku-dk/futhark/docs/man/futhark-script.rst

   The backend used when compiling Futhark programs (without leading ``futhark``, e.g. just ``opencl``).
 Defaults to ``c``.

+-b, --binary

+  Produce output in the binary data format.
+Fails if the value is not a primitive or array of primitives.

 -D, --debug

   Pass ``-D`` to the executable and show debug prints.